tracid56/esx_coronergate/README.md

 Thanks to them for sharing!

 I add Hacking fonction and modify the preview.

-To acces to the Archive Room, an ambulance have to be in the server.
+To access to the Archive Room, One ambulance have to be on town.

 You can change to more ambulance if you want.

 Contributor: **Poro#9494**